its-segu/monday-exercise/README.md

   penalize the production team — see `COMPLETED_STATUSES` in `frontend/src/api/boardConstants.js`.
 - **Fragrance CRUD API** on monday-code: tiny Express service backed by `@mondaycom/apps-sdk` Storage.
-Auto-seeds 10 starter fragrances on first boot.
+Auto-seeds 16 starter fragrances on boot (upsert — adds new entries, refreshes existing ones).
 Falls back to an in-memory store when no `MONDAY_TOKEN` is set so the backend Just Works for local dev.
 - **Automation**: configured in monday's no-code automation builder (see below) — fires when status flips to "New Order" and notifies the production manager.